iitis/PyQBench/docs/source/library_usage.md

 ## Setting the stage

-Before we start, make sure you installed PyQBench (see installation for detailed instruction).
+Before we start, make sure you installed PyQBench (see installation for detailed instructions).
 Optionally, you might want to install matplotlib library for plotting the final results.

 In this guide we won't repeat mathematical foundations needed for understanding measurement